open-organization/open-org-leaders-manual/22-matlack-tao-project-management.md

 I believe in what open organizations are doing.
 What open organizations are doing for the field of management is almost as important as the actual products and services they offer.
 We have an opportunity to lead by example, to inspire passion and purpose in others, to create working environments that inspire and empower.

 I encourage you to find ways to incorporate some of these ideas into your own projects and teams to see what happens.
 Learn about your organization's mission and how your projects contribute to it.
 Have courage, expect to try some things that won't work, and don't forget to share the lessons you learn with our community so we can continue to improve.

+_**Editor's note:** Although this was originally written in 2016, it remains relevant, and the author and community decided that only superficial edits were necessary upon revision for this third edition of The Open Organization Leaders Manual._

 [^lao-tzu]: http://plato.stanford.edu/entries/laozi/
 [^project-management]: http://www.pmi.org/certification/project-management-professional-pmp.aspx